Proutyeahs/ericsGame/README.md

 I still have alot to learn but here are the initial tasks that I have to get me started.
 I have a basic idea about how these would work, but am unsure about implementation at this point.

-How to create animals (check)
+How to create animals (in progress)

 how to catch them and save them to an account

-How to store stats
+How to store stats (in progress)

 How to level up

 How to battle

-How to make a grid based movement system
+How to make a grid based movement system (in progress)

-How to have sections of the grid inaccessible
+How to have sections of the grid inaccessible (in progress)